izelgurbuz/Amazon-Clone/README.md

 REACT_APP_FIREBASE_APP_ID="1:XXXXXXXXX:web:XXXXXXXX"
 ```

 Login to Stripe and get your test api keys.
-Then, add your publishable key and secret key into `.env`file as follows;
+Then, add your publishable key and secret key into `.env`file as follows:

 ```env
 REACT_APP_STRIPE_PUBLIC_KEY="XXXXXXXXX"